Need Help? Give us a call.

 Also, get a sense of the broker’s track record before you work with them.
 You’ll want to make sure that the broker can successfully connect you to a small business available for sale—and not just lead you on a wild goose chase.

 And finally, keep in mind that you’ll have to pay a business broker for their services.
 Business brokers usually charge a 5%-10% commission on the price of the business.
 If you’re new to buying businesses, working with a broker could be well worth the cost.

 But if you think you can handle the process on your own, you might want to wait to hire a broker until the very end.
-All the paperwork associated with buying a small business for sale can be complicated, so it helps to have a second set of eyes during the final process.
+All the paperwork associated with buying a small business for sale can be complicated, so it helps to have a second set of eyes and a professional during the final process.

 If you want to know how to find businesses for sale, an excellent place to look is on websites that list small businesses for sale.